tmrwh/glog/README.md

-# Google's glog with default flags change
+# Google's glog with some improvements

 so that it works better with Kubernetes